 The nature of the donor area depending on each case in particular, for a case of androgenetic alopecia the ideal donor part is the posterior area of the scalp; specifically speaking of the occipital and parietal area of the head, that is, the nape and the posterior laterals; This is because the follicles in this area have slightly different genetics than those on the front and top, therefore they are immune to the fall process.

 Because the donor area is limited, when a patient has undergone previous procedures, it may be considered unsuitable for a transplant.
 Some patients may also have an insufficient donor area from the start; for these cases it is possible to use alternate areas, such as body hair.

 The length of the procedure depends on many factors, such as: the number of follicles to be transplanted, the type of technique being used to extract the follicles, the skill and experience of the surgeon.
 Although it is generally done in the course of about 4 to 9 hours.
 As it is a procedure that does not require hospitalization, patients can go to rest at home the same day of surgery.

 After Hair Grafting

-Once the hair transplant procedure is finished, you are likely to feel a little dizzy or sleepy, due to the medications that were administered to you.
-Immediately after the procedure, you will come out with a special bandage in the extraction area, the implantation area will be crusted, and you may look very swollen, so don't panic.
-You will not feel pain after the procedure, although you can feel itching or a strange sensation in the worked areas, such as numbness, or as if you had something on your head.
-Those sensations will gradually subside over time.
+Once the hair graft procedure is finished you will likely feel a little dizzy or sleepy, this due to the medications that were administered to you.
+Immediately after the procedure, you will come out with a special bandage on the extraction area, the implantation area will look full of scabs and you may look very inflamed, so do not panic.
+You will not feel pain after the procedure, although you may feel itching or a strange sensation in the areas that were worked, like numbness, or as if you had something in your head.
+Those feelings will fade over time.

 After the procedure, your doctor will explain in detail all the care you will need to take to ensure that your result is as expected.
 It is important that you pay attention to this information.
 Because you may be dizzy or sleepy after the procedure, it is highly recommended that a family member or friend be with you so they listen to the doctor's explanation and can later support you with care.